Hooray... another website.

 To read it as if it was written only for me, and to understand that below the surface stories it is all about humanity's timeless psychological drama.
 What appears as people, places and circumstances are all eternal states of Consciousness we can fall into or leave behind.

 Not as an excuse, but I just write, without an outline or particular aim or target group in mind.
 Learning by doing, fear or arrogance?

 Back to Christianity... it is really ridiculous to discover how locked up and defensive we all are (I include myself), so ridiculous to experience friends and family who call themselves Christians, but have very little capacity to think outside the box of their own ideas, hopes and believes.
 Mr. Jesus is quite radical when you really listen to him and read between the lines.

 What the Bible talks about, maybe 2,000 years ago is not history but our own state of affairs... wrapped into stories of an old language, with Middle Eastern metaphors we can decipher here and now, if we dare to have a hunger for truth.

 It is an alone journey, but not lonely!
 We all suffer the same thing, the same confusion about our true nature veiled by a false sense of self, because thinking hijacked experience and intuition.

-It really is a good news... but very few seem to be interested in their own freedom:
+It really is a good news... for everyone, at all times; but very few seem to consider or be interested in their own freedom:

-The idea of the name came this morning, and everything is rather fresh and open.
+The idea of the name came this morning; everything is rather fresh and open.
 Maybe I just have to grow up...